 Plot System Layout

-The plot system consists of a master toolbar (with Layout, Plots, and Second Dataset sections).
+The plot system consists of a master toolbar (with Layout, Plots, and Dual Dataset Plot sections).
 The Layout section may not display on narrow devices (e.g. mobile phones).
 A Quick start guide is displayed until the first plot is loaded, whereupon it's replaced with the plot panel.

 Select a dataset